Token Erasure as a Footprint of Implicit Vocabulary Items in LLMs: Linear Probing of Hidden States

 Figure~\ref{fig:probe-cf} shows probe test results on \textsc{CounterFact} last subject tokens (right) versus every other type of token in the dataset (left).
 We see a striking ``erasure'' effect for last tokens of \textsc{CounterFact} subjects, where these hidden states consistently ``forget about'' preceding and current tokens.
 Subject tokens that are not in the last position (e.g., \texttt{\_Star}) do not exhibit this pattern (Appendix~\ref{appendix:probes}, Figure~\ref{fig:probe-cf-detailed}).
 This striking drop in token accuracy is reminiscent of the subject enrichment stage described by \citet{Geva2023DissectingRO}, suggesting that the tokens \texttt{\_Star} and \texttt{\_Wars} may be overwritten in the process of representing the concept of \textit{Star Wars}.

 We also observe the same phenomenon when testing on named entities identified by {\tt spaCy} in Wikipedia articles (Appendix~\ref{appendix:probes}, Figure~\ref{fig:probe-mte}), suggesting that this effect is not an artifact of the short templates found in the \textsc{CounterFact} dataset.
-Additionally, we consider whether this result is due to imbalances in probe training data, but this seems not to be the case either (Appendix~\ref{appendix:balance}).
+It also does not seem to be a result of any imbalances in probe training data (Appendix~\ref{appendix:balance}).